ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 ## Phase 2: Workflow and Project Management

-- [ ] 5.
+- [x] 5.
 Workflow Configuration and Management
-   - [ ] 5.1.
+   - [x] 5.1.
 Design and implement a YAML-based workflow configuration system.
-   - [ ] 5.2.
-Create a configuration loader and parser in Go.
+   - [x] 5.2.
+Create a configuration loader and parser in Python.
-   - [ ] 5.3.
+   - [x] 5.3.
 Implement validation for workflow configurations.
-   - [ ] 5.4.
+   - [x] 5.4.
 Develop logic for workflow stage transitions and task management.

-- [ ] 6.
+- [>] 6.
 Project Structure and Documentation
-   - [ ] 6.1.
+   - [x] 6.1.
 Implement a standardized project structure generator.
-   - [ ] 6.2.
+   - [>] 6.2.
 Create a system for programmatically generating and updating project documentation.
    - [ ] 6.3.
 Develop mechanisms for customizing the project structure within predefined limits.
    - [ ] 6.4.
-Implement auto-documentation features for Go code.
+Implement auto-documentation features for Python code.

-- [ ] 7.
+- [>] 7.
 Domain-Driven Design (DDD) and Test-Driven Development (TDD) Support
-   - [ ] 7.1.
+   - [>] 7.1.
 Implement tools and utilities to support DDD practices.
-   - [ ] 7.2.
+   - [>] 7.2.
 Develop features to guide the creation and refinement of domain models.
    - [ ] 7.3.
 Create utilities to support TDD practices, including test case generation and management.

+- [>] 8.
+LLM Integration and Interaction
+   - [x] 8.1.
+Implement more sophisticated prompts based on workflow configuration.
+   - [>] 8.2.
+Enhance error handling for LLM interactions.
+   - [>] 8.3.
+Implement a feedback loop for improving LLM prompts.
+   - [ ] 8.4.
+Develop a system for managing and updating LLM prompt templates.

+- [>] 9.
+Reporting and Metrics
+   - [x] 9.1.
+Enhance the ProjectStateReporter to generate more comprehensive reports.
+   - [x] 9.2.
+Update the DocumentationHealthChecker to provide more detailed metrics.
+   - [ ] 9.3.
+Implement a system for tracking and reporting on project velocity and productivity metrics.
+   - [ ] 9.4.
+Develop visualizations for project progress and health metrics.

 ## Phase 3: User Interface and Quality Assurance